 (buffer/format buffer format & args) Snprintf like functionality for printing values into a buffer.
 Returns the modified buffer.

 (buffer/new capacity) Creates a new, empty buffer with enough memory for capacity bytes.
 Returns a new buffer.

-(buffer/new-filled count [, byte=0]) Creates a new buffer of length count filled with byte.
+(buffer/new-filled count &opt byte) Creates a new buffer of length count filled with byte.
 By default, byte is 0.
 Returns the new buffer.

 (buffer/popn buffer n) Removes the last n bytes from the buffer.
 Returns the modified buffer.